realm/realm-SharedTasks/README.md

 }

-// this propbably could be put in a sytand-alone utilites file... but this is just a debugging demo. soo....... func commonRealmConfig(user: SyncUser) -> Realm.Configuration  {
+// this propbably could be put in a stand-alone utilites file, but htese are such small utils we can keep them here. func commonRealmConfig(user: SyncUser) -> Realm.Configuration  {
     let config = Realm.Configuration(syncConfiguration: SyncConfiguration(user: user, realmURL: Constants.commonRealmURL), objectTypes: [Person.self])
     return config